 Drama at St. Aidan's is a high profile and extremely popular extra-curricular activity for all ages.
+For Year 7, a drama club meets most weeks after school.
 With no previous experience necessary, this is an ideal opportunity to form friendship groups and develop confidence and communication skills in a safe and nurturing environment.

 We strive to create a large number of performance opportunities throughout the year and are justifiably proud of our reputation for professional, top quality productions, such as Les Misérables, Evita, West Side Story, School of Rock and Sister Act.
-In November 2019, we are excited to be staging WE WILL ROCK YOU.
+In November 2020, we hope to be staging FOOTLOOSE.